 Terms and Conditions

 Please carefully read and make sure you fully understand the following information before completing your booking.
-To book a tour please read the itinerary on the respective tour page and complete the booking form on that page.
+To book a tour please read the itinerary on the respective tour webpage and or all of the information provided by Royle Safaris in conjunction with the tour and send over a deposit (as discussed) to complete the booking of that tour.
+Your ability to participate on the tour will be dependent on your completion and signing of our Guest Details Liability Waiver.
+Further information on the booking process is explained below.

-The below information (defined as terms and conditions), individual tour information (defined as the itinerary) and the information sent to you after booking (defined as the Pre-departure Pack) and the Customer Details Release Liability Waiver (which will be completed and signed at least 30 days before departure; a copy will be sent to you on booking and a copy can be provided in advance of booking on request) constitute your contract with Royle Safaris.
+The below information (defined as terms and conditions), individual tour information (defined as the itinerary) and the information sent to you after booking (defined as the Booking Confirmation Letter, Invoices & Pre-departure Pack) and the Guest Details Liability Waiver (which has to be completed and signed at least 30 days before departure and sent back to Royle Safaris to confirm your participation on the tour; a copy will be sent to you on booking and a copy can be provided in advance of booking on request) constitute your contract with Royle Safaris.
 They set out all your respective rights and obligations so please read and fully understand them.

 Our office is 10 Highfield Close, Davenport, Stockport, Cheshire, SK3 8UB.